 - Consider how it’s served – similar to texture, take into account whether the cheese is crumbly, firm and served in wedges, or spreadable.
 Variety is key!

 How to Make a Brie Heart

 When it comes to romance, I love adding a few heart-shaped items to the board.
 Love, is love, is love, and nothing says it better than a wedge of brie cheese.

 Purchased in its wheel form, it’s super easy to make a heart out of brie!
 Here are a few tips to have the most success:

 - Place the brie in the freezer for 10-15 minutes before you’re ready to cut, this will help ensure that the cheese doesn’t squeeze everywhere out of the rind.

 - Use a heart-shaped cookie cutter and press down in the middle of the brie wheel.
-You could also use mini-hearts and make several.
+You could also use mini-hearts and make several pieces.

 - Use a knife to help cut along the cookie cutter if needed.

 The…what?
-My mom got me hooked on the word accoutrement.
-You know, the extra things that go along with something.
+My mom got me hooked on the word accouterment.
+You know, the extra things that go along with other things.